Khalil Rountree Jr.: Ultimate Fighting Championship

 Rountree faced Dustin Jacoby on October 29, 2022, at UFC Fight Night 213.
 He won the fight via split decision which people labeled as controversial.
 14 out of 16 media outlets scored the bout for Jacoby.

 Rountree was scheduled to face Chris Daukaus on June 10, 2023, at UFC 289.
 However, on June 2, 2023, it was revealed that Daukaus suffered injury and was pulled from the card.
 The bout with Daukaus was rescheduled for August 12, 2023 at UFC on ESPN: Luque vs. dos Anjos.
 Rountree won the fight via technical knockout in round one.
 This win earned him the Performance of the Night award.

 Rountree was scheduled to face Azamat Murzakanov on December 2, 2023, at UFC on ESPN 52.
 However, Murzakanov suffered from symptoms related to Pneumonia and was removed from the event, and Rountree was instead booked to face Anthony Smith one week later at UFC Fight Night 233.
 Rountree won the fight via technical knockout in round three.
 This fight earned him the Performance of the Night award.

 Rountree was scheduled to face former UFC Light Heavyweight champion Jamahal Hill at UFC 303 on June 29, 2024.
 However, Rountree was forced to withdraw from the event due to taking a banned substance, and was replaced by Carlos Ulberg.
 Rountree was subsequently suspended by the CSAD for 2 months from May 4 to July 4, 2024, from competing after unintentionally ingesting tainted supplements - Exogenous origin of 5a-androstanediol, 5b-androstanediol and androsterone.

 Rountree faced Alex Pereira for the UFC Light Heavyweight Championship on October 5, 2024, at UFC 307.
 He lost the fight by technical knockout in the fourth round.
 This fight earned him his first Fight of the Night award.

 Rountree was scheduled to face former UFC Light Heavyweight Champion Jamahal Hill on April 26, 2025, in the main event at UFC on ESPN 66.
 However, Hill had to withdraw due to a leg injury, so the bout was scrapped.
 The bout was rescheduled and headlined UFC on ABC 8 on June 21, 2025.
 Rountree won the fight by unanimous decision.

 Rountree faced former champion Jiří Procházka on October 4, 2025 at UFC 320.
 He lost the fight by knockout in the third round.
 This fight earned him another Fight of the Night award.

+Rountree was scheduled to face former light heavyweight champion Magomed Ankalaev on July 25, 2026 in the main event at UFC Fight Night 282.
+However, less than two weeks before the event, Rountree withdrew due to an injury and was replaced by Bogdan Guskov.